Vic-Warden/Smart-Calendar/docs/uxd/create_test.md

 ---

-But when I flip them I reduce the time by **11 hours et 34 minutes !**

 ![Menu](Just_BASE_Better.png)

 ![Menu](Just_TOUR_Better.png)

+But when I flip them I reduce the time by **11 hours and 34 minutes !**